Our website uses cookies for statistical purposes.

 • the sponsor is able to support the dependent above the subsistence level and will be able to provide him or her with accommodation in Hong Kong that is deemed suitable.

 The dependent visa in Hong Kong is awarded to one applicant only.
-This means that each family member will submit a separate application that is subject to evaluation according to these criteria, along with other that may apply in a particular situation.
+This means that each family member will submit a separate application that is subject to evaluation according to these criteria, along with others that may apply in a particular situation.

 Our lawyers in Hong Kong can give you more information about the conditions that need to be satisfied by both the dependent (applicant) and the sponsor.